-Assistant Prof. A. Besinis, University of Plymouth, UK Assistant Prof. E. Pantatosaki, University of West Attica, Greece
+Assistant Prof. A. Besinis, University of Plymouth, UK Assistant Prof. E. Pantatosaki, University of West Attica, Greece of human performance.

-The aim of the course is to understand the basic principles of biomechanics, focusing on the field of rehabilitation through prosthetic and orthotic systems of the human body, especially for the upper and lower limbs using robotic systems and the concept of human performance.
 Also, after defining the concept of biomaterials, all their types and basic applications and their microscopic structure will be presented.
 Applications in molecular simulation of biomaterials will be mentioned and the basic concepts of the use of supercomputers in biomaterials research, advanced multi-purpose biomaterials and their use in targeted cancer therapies will be discussed.
-The basic parts of tissue engineering systems will be analysed and the types of materials used will be presented.
+The basic parts of tissue engineering systems will be analyzed and the types of materials used will be presented.
 In this context, modern applications in the field of nano-materials in medicine and dentistry, antibacterial coatings on medical and dental implants will be presented.
 Finally, the basic concepts of regenerative medicine and its connection with tissue engineering will be presented.